Instrumentation.The Banjo-Orchestra is comprised of piano, banjo, snare drum, tambourine,

 there is a library of 18 ten-tune rolls).
 Delivery and set-up within 200 miles from

-the factory is also included. $25,000.00 is required upon order with the balance
+the factory is also included. $25,000.00 is required upon order with a second installment

-due upon completion.
-Please inquire for a current projected completion date or availability
+other payment plans are available.
+Please inquire for a current projected completion

 Click here for more information about the history of the Banjorchestra and the development